chapelroadcreative/Chapel-Cookies/readme.txt

 Plugin to comply with EU cookie regulations by implementing required info pages and a user notice.

-The plugin dynamically creates two pages within generic privacy information and user support for cookie management.
+The plugin can dynamically creates two pages within generic privacy information and user support for cookie management.
-Both these pages are linked to within the cookie notice to provide relevant information and support for the website user.
+Both these pages are linked to within the cookie notice to provide relevant information and support for the website user, either can be hidden if required.

 You can also enable Google Analytics and Hotjar tracking within this plugin if required.